pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/audit-logs.md

 - /docs/intro/console/auditing/
 ---
 {{% notes "info" %}}
-Audit Logs are only available to organizations using Pulumi Enterprise.
+Audit Logs are only available to organizations using Pulumi Business Critical.
 To learn more about our editions, visit our [pricing page]({{< relref "/pricing" >}}).
 {{% /notes %}}